BeeAmI/submission_BeeAmI/README.md

 # BeeAmI
-The beestly accurate algorithm for predicting what monke do.<br>
+The beestly accurate algorithm for predicting what monkey do.<br>

 Parts of the code were generated with the help of Github Copilot.<br>